ManiacDC/eiscp-relay/README.md

 This script relays eISCP commands to serial-based (ISCP) Onkyo receivers.
 It will relay responses from the receiver back to the client.

+This idea was heavily inspired by cl0rm's eiscp bridge https://github.com/cl0rm/eiscp_bridge, but I wanted a solution that did not require custom hardware.

 # Supported Connection Methods

 The script supports connecting to the receiver via a serial port or a TCP-based serial server.
 I use a [NB114](https://www.cdebyte.com/products/NB114) serial server, it cost about $15-20 on Aliexpress (note, if using this device, you must use a null modem cable to connect to the receiver).